David’s story- straight from the horse’s mouth

 Two weeks after Jamie’s birth and I was in school again starting my last year of school.
 A busy time for all of us!

-If all goes according to plan, this year I will walk away with a Bachelor of Naturopathy and diplomas in Nutrition and Herbal Medicine.
-Sadly though, these diplomas and degree will not translate to the U.S. So we will be ‘forced’ to be raw food coaches or health & wellness coaches when we move back to the States again.
+In 2012, I finally walked away with a Bachelor of Naturopathy and diplomas in Nutrition and Herbal Medicine.
+Sadly though, these diplomas and degree do not translate to the U.S. So we offer our services only as wellness coaches.
 That is fine by us too.
 But it is one reason Judith is hesitant about finishing up her degree.
 Plus, she’d rather find a way to stay home with the kids.

 Judith’s 2 cents